 Abstract

-1. Understanding seed germination phenology is thus crucial for predicting plant responses to environmental changes.
+1. In most terrestrial plants, regeneration depends on the ability of seeds to germinate at the most favourable climatic conditions.
+Understanding seed germination phenology is thus crucial for predicting plant responses to environmental changes.
 However, a substantial gap persists regarding how microclimatic conditions influence germination in seasonal ecosystems.

-2. We conducted a continuous seasonal experiment with fresh seeds to investigate germination phenology in 54 species from temperate and Mediterranean alpine communities.
-Using field microclimatic data series, we mimicked fellfield and snowbed in growth chambers field sowing experiments.
+2. Here, we investigate the germination phenology of alpine plants in snow-related microclimates as a tool for predicting the resilience of plant communities to climate change.
+We conducted a continuous seasonal experiment with fresh seeds to investigate germination phenology in 54 co-occurring species from temperate and Mediterranean alpine communities.
+Using long-term field microclimatic data series, we precisely mimicked two contrasting microclimatic conditions: (1) windy exposed edges with snow-free period in winter and warmer temperatures in summer ( “fellfield”) and (2) sheltered areas with lengthy snow cover and cooler temperatures (“snowbed”) in growth chambers.
+We validated the laboratory results with field sowing experiments to provide a complete picture of germination phenology.

-3. . reduced dormancy and increased autumn germination in Mediterranean alpine species.
+3. The analysis of phenology traits demonstrated that both communities displayed similar responses to microclimatic variation.
+Accumulated microclimatic differences of 2-3 degrees Celsius a week, across a whole year in the laboratory, resulted in a quantifiable germination phenology delay, with an average of 60 and 45 days in snowbed conditions.
+The results from climatic chambers under realistic microclimatic conditions were consistent with the germination phenology registered from field experiments.
+We also observed macroclimatic effects resulting in reduced dormancy and increased autumn germination in Mediterranean alpine species.

-Synthesis. suggest a predictable phenological shift in the germination of alpine plants along microclimatic gradients.
-In warmer conditions with reduced snow cover, alpine species are expected to germination 52 days on average, with potential disrupting effects on cold-adapted plant communities.
+Synthesis.
+This study combines novel laboratory and field experimentation to tackle the understudied topic of germination phenology in habitats with sharp microclimatic gradients.
+Specifically, our findings suggest a predictable phenological shift in the germination of alpine plants along microclimatic gradients.
+In warmer conditions with reduced snow cover, alpine species are expected to advance germination 52 days on average, with potential disrupting effects on cold-adapted plant communities.
+This highlights the role of germination phenology to determine plant-environmental relationships in mid-latitude ecosystems, with strong impact on plant establishment and extinction risks under local microclimatic gradients.

 Keywords: Alpine microhabitats, climate change, germination phenology, germination shift, microclimate, Mediterranean alpine, temperate alpine, reproductive ecology, reproductive phenology.